- Who we are

 Who we are

-This website is operated by Hassans International Law firm trading as Hassans.
-We are a law firm providing legal services and for more information see http://www.gibraltarlaw.com/about-us/.
+This website is operated by Hassans International Law Firm Limited trading as Hassans.
+We are a law firm providing legal services and for more information see https://www.gibraltarlaw.com/about-us/.

 We collect, use and are responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in Gibraltar) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.